inadarei/hyper/_includes/propdefs/link.md

 ###### action

-optional. string.
+optional.
+String.
 Indicates the action represented by the uri transition.
 Hyper borrows definitions of possible action types from [UBER](http://www.uberhypermedia.org) and the list of valid values is as
 follows: